kcleveland/dnsify/README.md

 </pre>

 <b>DELETE</b>
 A DELETE request is used to delete an existing DNS entry.
 DNSify will remove entries in both the forward and reverse zone files on successful DELETE.
-On successful DELETE a 200 is returned, otherwise a 500 error is returned if the entry to delete to does not exist or if there was another problem.
+On successful DELETE a 200 is returned, otherwise a 500 error is returned if the entry specified to delete does not exist or if there was another problem.
 <pre>
 curl -i -X DELETE -H 'Content-Type: application/json' -H 'X-Api-Key: secret' -d '{ "hostname": "examplehost.xlabs.avaya.com", "ip": "10.130.124.23" }' http://localhost:4567/dns
 </pre>